Frequently Asked Questions

 Can my placenta be encapsulated if I have a caesarean section?

 Absolutely!
-However, there are a number of considerations when utilising a placenta delivered via caesarean section.
+However, there are a number of considerations when encapsulating a placenta delivered via caesarean section.
 You need to ensure that:

-your obstetrician (whether the caesarean is planned or emergency) is aware of your wish to keep your placenta.
+your obstetrician is aware of your wish to keep your placenta (regardless of whether the caesarean is planned or emergency),

-the operating room staff are aware to keep the placenta free of contact with chemicals, as a placenta that has come into contact with either sanitising or preserving chemicals is not then considered safe for preparation.
+the operating room staff are aware to keep the placenta free of contact with chemicals, as a placenta that has come into contact with either sanitising or preserving chemicals is not considered safe for preparation, and

 your support person takes your personalised Optimal Birth Recovery zip-lock bag into the operating room with them so that your placenta may be stored and secured immediately after delivery and inspection.

 Can my placenta be encapsulated if it has come into contact with my baby’s meconium?